nathan-hess/docker-slurm/README.md

 ### GitHub repository: https://github.com/nathan-hess/docker-slurm

 Dockerfiles and other configuration files for these images are stored in GitHub.
 The images are automatically built and published to [Docker Hub](https://hub.docker.com/) with a GitHub Actions workflow.
-The workflow runs twice a month, in addition to any time a change is made to the `Dockerfile` for either image, the workflow file itself, or configuration files (`.env`).
+The workflow runs twice a month (to keep packages updated), in addition to any time a change is made to the `Dockerfile` for either image, the workflow file itself, or configuration files.

 ---